 TOEFL Essentials: We require at least an 11 overall band score and give consideration to those with subscores of 11 and above.

 Cambridge English Assessment: We require at least a 191 overall score and give consideration to those with subscores of 191 and above.

 Duolingo English Test: We require at least a 135 overall and give consideration to those with the following subscores and above:

 - Production: 113

 Scores should be no more than two years old at the time of application, and we prefer that you submit all English proficiency test results from the past two years.

 Should you take the TOEFL more than once, we'll use the set of TOEFL scores corresponding with your highest overall score.
 We don't use TOEFL MyBest scores, which ‘superscore’ subsection results from more than one test administration of the TOEFL.

 Please plan on taking the TOEFL or IELTS no later than December of your senior year.
 Make sure that the name you use for test registration is identical to the way your name is listed on your passport and in your admissions application.

-*The TOEFL/IELTS/Duolingo English Test will continue to be required for nonnative English speakers for fall 2022.
+*The TOEFL/IELTS/Duolingo English Test/ Cambridge English Assessment will continue to be required for nonnative English speakers for Fall 2024.